christino156/java-notes/readme.md

 * ```hashcode()```: a method provided by java.lang.Object that returns an integer representation of the object memory address.
 By default, this method returns a random integer that is unique for each instance.
 This integer might change between several executions of the application and won't stay the same.

 The default implementation is not enough to satisfy business needs, especially if we're talking about a huge application that considers two objects as equal when some business fact happens.
-In some business scenarios, developers provide their own implementation in order to force their own equality mechanism regardless the memory addresses.
+In some business scenarios, developers provide their own implementation in order to force their own equality mechanism regardless of the memory addresses.

 As per the Java documentation, developers should override both methods in order to achieve a fully working equality mechanism — it's not enough to just implement the equals() method.